 Explanation #2: It’s Hormonal

 Another potential explanation for pregnancy cravings comes down to hormonal changes.
-Over those nine expectant months, four hormones in particular are suspected to play a role in pregnancy cravings:
+Over those nine expectant months, four pregnancy hormones in particular are suspected to play a role in pregnancy cravings:

 The exact role each of these hormones has on specific food cravings is unclear.
 What is clear is the correspondence between our brains’ chemical composition, our cravings, and the security we derive from satisfying them during intense hormonal fluctuations.